New Experiences are Brewing Nearby…

 Some cities are experimenting with being flexible on public drinking laws too.
 North Vancouver, for example, recently passed a bylaw to allow alcohol consumption in some parks and public spaces during specific hours.

 Penticton did the same after a number of the city’s organizations, including its seven craft breweries, wrote letters of support to Penticton City Council.
-A one-month pilot project that allows alcohol consumption on parks and beaches along Okanagan Lake waterfront was approved and is in effect between June 3rd and July 4th.
+A one-month pilot project that allows alcohol consumption on parks and beaches along Okanagan Lake waterfront was approved and was originally in effect between June 3rd and July 4th.
+Penticton city council has just extended the project, allowing the changes to continue until October 15.

 Port Coquitlam is currently considering a pilot project that would see public consumption of alcohol allowed until October 31 in a number of parks.
 The final reading and vote is expected to happen mid-July.